techpro-studio/iOSAppArchitecture/README.md

 # iOSAppArchitecture
-IOS app architecture example based on Clean Architecture, MVVM + Coordinator.
+iOS app architecture example based on Clean Architecture.
+Used RCKit + Realm + RxSwift.
+As base pattern was used MVVM + Coordinator;